grafana/xk6-browser/README.md

     No, not yet.
 Once the codebase is deemed production ready we'll add support for browser-based testing in k6 Cloud.

 - **It doesn't work with my Chromium/Chrome version, why?**
-    CDP evolves and there are differences between different versions of Chromium, some times quite subtle.
+    CDP evolves and there are differences between different versions of Chromium, sometimes quite subtle.
 The codebase is continuously tested with the two latest major releases of Google Chrome.

-- **Are Firefox or WebKit based browsers supported?**
+- **Are Firefox or WebKit-based browsers supported?**
     Not yet.
-There are differences in CDP coverage between Chromium, Firefox and WebKit based browsers. xk6-browser is initially only targetting Chromium based browsers.
+There are differences in CDP coverage between Chromium, Firefox, and WebKit-based browsers. xk6-browser is initially only targetting Chromium-based browsers.

 - **Are all features of Playwright supported?**
-    No. Playwright's API is pretty big and some of the functionality only makes sense if they're implemented as async operations: event listening, request interception, waiting for events etc. As [k6 doesn't have a VU event-loop](https://github.com/grafana/k6/issues/882) yet, the xk6-browser API is synchronous right now and thus lacking some of the functionality that requires asynchronicity.
+    No. Playwright's API is pretty big and some of the functionality only makes sense if they're implemented as async operations: event listening, request interception, waiting for events, etc. As [k6 doesn't have a VU event-loop](https://github.com/grafana/k6/issues/882) yet, the xk6-browser API is synchronous right now and thus lacks some of the functionality that requires asynchronicity.

 ## Install